top of page

 farmer Jaldert Faber, Langezwaag 1972 by Kors van Bennekom (see note 2 at the end)

-Now it's time for questions.
-Please, use the formal address of jo in Frisian language, pronounced as ‘yo’, meaning ‘you’ in formal form.
-Don't use the informal do, pronounced as ‘dough’.
-Things run terribly bad if you do do.
-Now you also understand why rap music with all the lofty "yo!, yo!" didn't do well in Frisia.
+Now it's time for questions at last.
+Please, use the formal address of jo in the Frisian language, pronounced as ‘yo’, meaning ‘you’ in formal form.
+Don't use the informal form do, pronounced as ‘dough’.
+Things run terribly bad if you do use do.
+Now the reader also understands why rap music with all the lofty "yo! yo!" didn't do well in Frisia.

 A question can be: “Jo sykje sels ek?” (you seek -for eggs- yourself, too?), or “Hawwe jo hjoed al wat fûn?” (have you already found some -eggs- today?).
 Don't mention the word 'eggs' in the sentence, because it would give away you're a beginner.
 A rookie.
-Stay looking in the far distance and obey the silences between every question and answer.
+Stay looking in the far distance and keep obeying the silences between every question and answer.
 Breath in, breath out.
 Like the tide.
-Even if you're still bleeding heavily.
+Even if your ankle is still bleeding heavily.

-The next phase is asking personal questions, like: “Binne jo der ien fan…?” (are you family of…?).
-Frisians love to boast about who they know, their knowledge of nature, landscape, and ancestry.
+The next phase is asking more personal questions, like: “Binne jo der ien fan…?” (are you family of…?).
+Frisians love to boast about who they know, their knowledge of nature, history, landscape, and ancestry.
+Avoid any topic concerning the national government.
 In case you need urgent medical help because of your broken and aching ankle, now the time has finally come to ask for help.
 Show no emotions, however.
 You could ask: “Witte jo faaks wêr dat in dokter wennet?” (do you happen to know where a doctor might live?).
-Make no reference to the terrible pain you're suffering, and be prepared for some more conversation before you can take off to the doctor.
+Make no reference to the terrible pain you're in, and be prepared for some more conversation and suffering before you can take off to the doctor.

 Keep your hands low, don't shake hands, smile or wave.
 Keep it cool.
 Walk away as if the conversation never happened.
 What happens at the grasslands, stays at the grasslands.